tegenton/soundcom/README.md

 # What is Soundcom?
-### _Soundcom_, A Powerfull audio encoder.
-It can transmit encoded data using Sounds, its Simple UI & Instant Start is very easy to use.
-You can reliably record your meetings, speeches, lectures, songs etc. & Make great moments sound fantastic.
+### _Soundcom_ is a powerful audio encoder.
+It can transmit encoded data using sounds.
+Its simple UI & instant start make it very easy to use.
+You can reliably record your meetings, speeches, lectures, songs etc. and make great moments sound fantastic.
 ![cover](https://user-images.githubusercontent.com/17242746/33632752-a8a0a5f0-da34-11e7-86aa-fd9b26993320.png)